a-scie/jump/README.md

 magic.
 This general idea is almost as old as the zip file format at least and has been put to use in one form or another in various ways.

-One prominent way that brought all this to my attention is in [setuptools implementation of Python console scripts for Windows](https://github.com/pypa/setuptools/blob/main/launcher.c).
-In that case the console script executable is made up from the following sandwich:
+One prominent use of these properties that brought all this to my attention is in the [setuptools implementation of Python console scripts for Windows]( https://github.com/pypa/setuptools/blob/main/launcher.c).
+In that case, the console script executable is made up from the following sandwich:
 ```
 [ launcher stub binary ]
 #!/path/to/python/venv/bin/python